 Cohen added that if the partnership has a business model that generates a financial return, it is already on the path to scale.
 While initiatives reliant on philanthropic or donor funding may eventually hit a ceiling; those with a financially self-sustaining business model are “replicable and really there’s no limit to the [potential] scale.”

-5. Nail the Basics
+5. Nail the Basics of a Global Health Partnership

 "At the end of the day, a partnership needs to make a change in the world, and that process needs to be managed effectively and transparently," said Schmida.
 Both he and Cohen touched on the importance of project management at several points in their conversation.